DHBW-TrainingApp/Blog/Week17.md

  So in the following section we’are going to have a look on the prototype pattern: The prototype is a creational Pattern, and its concept is quite similar to the inheritance concept from object oriented programming, but instead of inheriting from an class, a prototype inherits from an object that has already been created.
 This makes it much easier to share functionality between objects and especially in a dynamic language like JavaScript.
 Prototypes are also already supported by JavaScript out of the box, so the implementation shouldn’t be a problem for us since our tech stack is using typescript.

   <br><br>
-  In our example we have a function for an Array that with activities.
-This function calculates the sums for each day and puts them in the right position of the array.
+  In our example we have a function for an Array which is filled with activities.
+This function then calculates the sums for each day and puts them in the right position of the array.
 Instead of calling the function we now want to make a Prototype of the Array Object and add a method for this purpose.
 Another function for the Array Object that we could consider by implementing as a prototype, would be our custom sorting function, but for the begin we stick with the first one.
   <br><br>
-  So next we’ are going to show you why our blog post needed so long.
-And the reason for this is that we didn’t manage to get the prototype to work in our typescript environment.
-Below you can see some of our tries to implement the code:
+  So next we are going to show you why our blog post needed so long.
+And as you can see in the examples below,  we didn’t manage to get the prototype to work in our typescript environment.
+Fells like a deja-vu with the unit-testing homework.
     <br><br>

-    Original:
+    Original function:
   {% highlight js linenos %}

   calculateDateSums() {